rlivingsus/misc/AllBooks.md

 - Gaunt, Derek: Ego, Authority, Failure
 - Gaynor, Hazel: Last Christmas in Paris: A Novel of World War I
 - Gee, Emily: The Sentinel Mage
+- Gentill, Sulari: The Woman in the Library
 - Gibson, William: Neuromancer
 - Girard, Danielle: White Out (kindle)
 - Gladstone, Max: Last Exit; This is How you Lose the Time War